Easternijtsjerk: History

 The village was first mentioned in 1224 as Nova Ecclesia, and means the new eastern church to differentiate from Westernijtsjerk.
 Easternijtsjerk appeared after a dyke was built in the 11th or 12th century.
-The Dutch Reformed church received its current shape in the 15th century and has a 13th century tower.
+The Dutch Reformed church received its current shape in the 15th century and has a 13th-century tower.
 In 1840, Easternijtsjerk was home to 695 people.

+The village's official name was changed from Oosternijkerk to Easternijtsjerk in 2023.